The Ideal Candidate

 Examples of the types of licenses that will qualify include licensure as a Registered Nurse (RN), Licensed Practical Nurse (LPN), Nurse Practitioner (NP), Physician’s Assistant (PA), Doctor of Veterinary Medicine (DVM), Doctor of Pharmacy (Pharm D), Medical Doctor (MD), Doctor of Osteopathic Medicine (DO), Doctor of Dental Surgery (DDS).

-To be considered an ideal candidate, applicants must possess the above as well as: attention to detail; ability to multi-task; is flexible and functions well under stressful pressured situations; ability to problem-solve independently; ability to anticipate future needs of staff and clients and take the initiative to address those needs; excellent communication skills with colleagues; and high-level customer service skills with the public and community organizations.
-Medical Reserve Corps experience is preferred.
+To be considered an ideal candidate, applicants must possess the above as well as: attention to detail; ability to multi-task; be flexible and function well under stressful pressured situations; ability to problem-solve independently and use de-escalation skills; ability to anticipate future needs of staff and clients and take the initiative to address those needs; excellent communication skills with colleagues; and high-level customer service skills with the public and community organizations.
+Medical Reserve Corps Experience preferred.

 About the Department